-- 37. The platform provider (Mobius Life) did not vote on behalf of the Trustees.
+- The vote relates to one of the Trustee's chosen stewardship priorities; - The vote is deemed significant by the underlying managers (of holdings greater than 2.5%) based on their specific knowledge of the circumstances around each vote; and - Where an underlying manager within the Money Purchase Section has a holding in a single stock which makes up at least 0.5% of one blend of the LifePlan strategy. - 32.
+The Investment Committee has reviewed voting and engagement activity undertaken by the underlying investment managers and this is set out in Appendix 1.
+Both equity managers show meaningful engagement practices. - 33.
+The performance of each manager is included in the governance report from the investment advisers as well as commentary on any issues which have arisen. - 34.
+Despite the lack of contractual relationship, working with its investment advisers, the Trustee has reviewed those funds with more than 2.5% of the Money Purchase Section's assets and asked the investment platform provider for information about their voting activity. - 35.
+The platform provider (Mobius Life) did not vote on behalf of the Trustees.
 This is due to their policy not to vote at the fund level as they cannot represent all their underlying investors.
 This is common practice in the industry.
 Mobius actively engages with asset managers and is in support of the UK Stewardship code.
 Mobius contacts each of the asset managers they invest with on an annual basis to ensure they are complying with Mobius' governance requirements at a company level and in their investment approach.
-The Trustees are satisfied that the level of engagement demonstrated by Mobius is appropriate. - 38.
+The Trustees are satisfied that the level of engagement demonstrated by Mobius is appropriate. - 36.
 The Trustee engaged with Mobius during the Scheme year on climate-reporting issues and discussed the level of information it needed from the managers to enable it to measure the portfolio's progress in relation to climate related targets.